mlund/faunus/docs/_docs/install.md

 ## Creating a conda package (advanced usage)

-The basic steps for creating a conda package is outlined below, albeit details may depend on your build environment.
+The basic steps for creating a conda package is outlined below, albeit details depend on the build environment.
 See also the `.travis.yml` configuration file in the main repository.

 ~~~ bash